A trip to Minneapolis isn’t complete without a visit to ASI.— CNN

 ASI defines Nordic Handcraft as contemporary or traditional crafts related to or inspired by the geography and cultures of Sweden, Finland, Norway, Denmark, Iceland, the Faroe Islands and Greenland, inclusive of the peoples who have moved to and from those places from pre-history to present day.
 Applicants from all backgrounds are encouraged to apply.
 Please see our website for the current selection of coursework we offer.

-Applicants are welcome to email Erin Swenson-Klatt, ASI Food & Handcraft Coordinator, with questions throughout the course of the application period.
+Applicants are welcome to email Erin Swenson-Klatt, ASI Cultural Programs Manager with questions.

 Awards are provided in the form of the purchase of teaching tools through ASI.
-Awardees must commit to teaching a minimum of two workshops (half day or more) at the American Swedish Institute between October 2023 and September 2024.
+Awardees must commit to teaching a minimum of two workshops (half day or more) at the American Swedish Institute between fall 2026 and fall 2027.
 ASI may offer other programmatic opportunities (e.g. demonstrating during events, representing ASI at off-site programs, etc.) for awardees.
 ASI will compensate the awardee for all programming at the regular contract instructor rate.

 The scholarship was established in 1980 by friends, students, and relatives of Lilly Lorénzen, the late Swedish-language instructor who taught at both the University of Minnesota and the American Swedish Institute and author of the book Of Swedish Ways.
 She was also a respected builder of Swedish heritage in America.

-For more information, please email to Britta Walstrom, ASI Programs Manager.
+For more information, please email Britta Walstrom, ASI Director of Partnerships.

 Receive our digital newsletter containing all the latest from ASI.